 The provision of YEI funding was attached to territorial criteria related to regional youth unemployment in one point in time, precisely in 2012.
 The result is a sample of worst performing of EU regions with some degrees of internal variations, because in some regions the aftermath of the economic crisis was lingering on, while others started showing signs of partial recovery.
 The amount of funding for eligible regions was initially calculated as the ratio of unemployed youth in the region and the total number of youth unemployed in all the regions that received funding.

 In Figure 1 we plot EU regions according to the intensity of funding, i.e. the YEI funding received per unemployed young person.
-The figure confirms that the erogation of YEI funding mostly followed the geography of youth unemployment in 2012 (Figure 2).
+The figure confirms that the erogation of YEI funding mostly followed the geography of youth unemployment in 2012 (Figure 2) as outlined by initial EU allocation (Bussi, 2014).

 Figure 1.
-Regions receiving YEI funds by intensity, expressed in EUR per unemployed person (NUTs 2 regions, 2014-2018).
+Regions receiving YEI funds by intensity, expressed in EUR per unemployed person (NUTS 2 regions, 2014-2018).